chrissetyawan/react-firebase/README.md

 An example project for react + firebase + admin panel

 # Get started
-You need to update the private Firebase connection file: `src/FIREBASE_CONFIG.js` with the following format from firebase:
+You need to create Firebase config file: `src/FIREBASE_CONFIG.js` with the following format from firebase:

 ``` js
 export const firebaseConfig = {